idem-lab/traveltime/paper/paper.html.md

-Below we plot the friction surface raster `friction_singapore`, with the vector boundary `singapore_shapefile` as a grey line, and `stations` as grey points (Figure @fig-data).
+Below we plot the friction surface raster `friction_singapore`, with the vector boundary `singapore_shapefile` as a grey line, and `stations` as grey points (Figure \ref{fig-data}).
 Higher values of friction indicate more time travelling across a given cell.